Case Study

 • A corpus of relevant medical texts in the target language, which could be cross-checked to verify the translations

-3. Develop the agent: We built a bespoke agent, giving the LLM flexibility to select from different translation resources and iterate on the translations, in just 3 days.
+3. Develop the agent: Veratai built a bespoke agent, giving the LLM flexibility to select from different translation resources and iterate on the translations, in just 3 days.

-4. Evaluate the results: With TEHIK, the Health and Welfare Information Systems Centre in Estonia as a partner, we “blind evaluated” translations of 100 pieces of vocabulary from the terminology and measured the results
+4. Evaluate the results: With TEHIK, the Health and Welfare Information Systems Centre in Estonia as a partner, localisation specialists “blind evaluated” agentic and traditional machine translations for 100 SNOMED concepts.

 From confusion to confidence